Deities and fairies of fate in Slavic mythology

-Rozhanitsy, narecnitsy, and sudzhenitsy are invisible spirits or deities of fate in the pre-Christian religion of the Slavs.
+Rozhanitsy, narecnitsy, and sudzhenitsy are invisible spirits or deities of fate in the pre-Christian belief of the Slavs.
 They are related to pregnancy, motherhood, marriage and female ancestors, and are often referenced together with Rod.
 They are usually mentioned as three together, but sometimes up to 9 together, of whom one was a "queen" or singular.
 They are related to Dola, but it is not known on what terms.
 In Poland they were worshipped as zorze (auroras).

 Names and meaning

 In different regions of the Slavs and languages they were named differently: